 It’s important that you begin finding the student’s strengths in the assessment.
 Pay attention to your student’s strongest way of taking in information (auditory, written, pictorial, kinesthetic, or a combination of these).
 Ask your student what he thinks is his easiest way to learn.
 Likewise, observe the student’s strongest way of expressing himself – written, verbal, pointing, multiple choice, etc.

 Dynamic assessment is often very useful to determine what a student is capable of when a task is modified.
 For example, you may wish to know whether your student will do better if the choices are read aloud to him.
 This gives you information about his preferred type of input.
 On the other hand, you may want to know whether your student can produce a narrative more easily verbally than in writing.
 You can assess this by showing a picture and having him first tell you a story about it.
 Then have him write a story about another picture.
 A comparison of the two for sentence structure, story grammar, and fluency may help you determine recommendations for accommodations and strategies.

 Here are some ways of involving your student in determining his strengths and affinities in the assessment phase:

 - “Show and Tell”: Ask your student to bring in a book that he really enjoyed reading, a paper or project that he is proud of, or a photo of something he enjoys doing.
 It’s helpful to send a quick email to the parent when you are doing this to help the student to locate the item and to remember to bring it in.

 - Interview your student or have him complete a questionnaire.
-A couple of good ones for middle school and high school students are the CELF-4 Observational Rating Scale and the STRANDS Survey of Teenage Readiness and Neurodevelopmental Status.
+A good one for middle school and high school students is the CELF-4 Observational Rating Scale.